8 de mayo de 2017, 12:03:28 p. m., hora de verano del centro 8 de dic de 2024, 10:01:19 a. m., hora estándar del centro

-Whooping cough is on the rise: Is your child protected?
+Whooping cough in kids: Is your child protected?

-Learn why it’s more important than ever to be fully vaccinated against this highly contagious disease.
+Find out why it’s more important than ever to stay up to date on vaccines for this highly contagious disease.

 Compartir: